Repairs to seawall in Point Pleasant Beach to begin next week

 A long-term repair plan is in place, but short-term work will begin Monday.
 Point Pleasant Beach Mayor Stephen Reid said the work is a $42,000 temporary fix.

+"It's pretty shallow," says Chet Nesley, chief diver for the Point Pleasant Beach First Aid Rescue Dive Team.
+"All that sand that was up here is now down there."

+Nesley recently recorded video after getting a much closer look at the wall damage.
+He says that will have to be removed from the water, but even with all that damage, once they start, workers should have no problem getting the job done.

-“It's a simple matter of getting the sheet pilings and tying them in.
+"It's a simple matter of getting the sheet pilings and tying them in.
 That was the problem with the last repair.
-It wasn't tightened properly or backfilled properly, and the water got in and just took it right out,” said Chet Nesley, chief diver of the Point Pleasant Beach first aid team.
+It wasn't tightened properly or backfilled properly, and the water got in and just took it right out," says Nesley.

 As for the long-term plan, the Department of Environmental Protection will begin a $600,000 rebuilding plan that the mayor hopes will be done by the end of next year.